 James E. Merrill started a small iron work business in Jacksonville in about 1875.
-Known as the Merrill-Stevens Engineering Co. by the late 1880s, the iron work became one of the largest shipbuilding companies in the Southeast.
+Known as the Merrill-Stevens Engineering Co. by the late 1880s, the iron works became one of the largest shipbuilding companies in the Southeast.
 Through its many name changes, the shipbuilding company was an active participant during the Spanish-American War, World War I and World War II.
 Victorian era lifestyle is showcased in this elaborately decorated family home that also highlights a lifestyle of limited electricity and plumbing.
-The Merill House was saved from demolition in 2000 by the Jacksonville Historical Society and City of Jacksonville.
+The Merrill House was saved from demolition in 2000 by the Jacksonville Historical Society and City of Jacksonville.

 The tour is approximately 1 hour but, depending on the group size, may be shorter..
 Due to the size of the rooms, we prefer no more than 12 people in a group per tour.
 Tours will be held by appointment ONLY.